bids-standard/bids-specification/src/04-modality-specific-files/08-genetic-descriptor.md

 ## Subject naming and Participants file

 One issue with having two repositories (one for imaging, one for genetics) is naming of subjects.
 A simple solution is to use the same ID in both datasets.
 Alternatively, one can encode the name used in the genetic database in the participant.tsv file.
-The column `GeneticID` (OPTIONAL) encodes the ID used for the same subject in the `GeneticDataBase` referred to in the dataset_description.json file.

-One issue with having two repositories (one for imaging, one for genetics) is naming of subjects.
-A simple solution is to use the same ID in both datasets.
-Alternatively, one can encode the name used in the genetic database in the participant.tsv file.
 The column `GeneticID` MAY encode the ID used for the same subject in the `GeneticDataBase` referred to in the dataset_description.json file.